 - Let Cool: Transfer the puffs in a wire rack and cool completely before filling with pastry cream.

 - Fill the piping bag with filling of your choice.
+I used Custard Pastry Cream.
+Check out my video to see how I made it.

 - Make a small hole at the bottom of the choux pastry.
 You can also cut the choux pastry into half and scoop small portion of filling inside just like in the photo.